jossemarGT/WPMU-dashboard-feedback-button/README.txt

 == Installation ==

-1. Upload `MU-dashboard-feedback-button` to the `/wp-content/plugins/` directory.
+1. Upload `WPMU-dashboard-feedback-button` to the `/wp-content/plugins/` directory.
 2. Network activate it through the `Plugins` menu in WordPress Network dashboard.
 3. Check the feedback of your sub-site admins in `Network Dashboard > Users >  Network Users Feedback`